MRLintern/MRLintern/README.md

 ### Hi there 👋, I'm Matthew Lintern-Monro, but I go by Matt

 I'm a Data Scientist with experience working in Scientific Computing, but looking to move into Data and Cloud Engineering.
-My past experience includes working in the Oil & Gas Industry and Retail Sector (HR Analytics), utilising a wide range of technologies, allowing Stakeholders to make informed decisions.
+My past experience includes working in the Oil & Gas Industry and Retail Sector (BI & HR Analytics), utilising a wide range of technologies, allowing Stakeholders to make informed decisions.

 <br/>